symphonycms/symphonycms/README.markdown

 ### SYNOPSIS

 Symphony is a `PHP` & `MySQL` based CMS that utilises `XML` and `XSLT` as it's core technologies.
-This repository represents version 2.0 and is considered stable.
+This repository branch represents version `2.1` and is considered unstable.
+It may contain bugs or behave in unintended ways.

 Visit the forum at <http://overture21.com/forum/>